Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![In the App Service window, OptimizedWebAppRG is expanded, and contosofinancialwebapp is selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image82.png)

 6. Once the deployment has completed, Visual Studio will automatically open a new browser window navigating to the **Web App**.

-### Step 4: Add App Service Web App to Traffic Manager
+### Task 4: Add App Service Web App to Traffic Manager

 1. From the Azure Management portal at <http://portal.azure.com>, using a new tab or instance, click on **Resource groups** followed by the **OptimizedTFRG** resource group, and then, click on the **Traffic Manager**.